-Our board of directors currently has an executive committee and a compensation committee, and upon completion of this offering will also have an audit committee and a stock option committee.
+Our board of directors currently has an executive committee, a compensation committee, an audit committee and a stock option committee.
 Members serve on these committees for one-year terms.

 Our executive committee consists of Messrs.
 Alexander, Bodner, Kreinberg and Sorin.
 The executive committee has all the authority of the board, except with respect to items requiring stockholder approval or submission and except as otherwise required by law.